 February 22, 2017

-A report from the American Public Transportation Association (APTA) notes that commuter railroads are now making progress in installing positive train control, although they have fallen behind freight railroads in implementing the technology.
+A report from the American Public Transportation Association (APTA) notes that commuter railroads are now making progress in installing PTC, although they have fallen behind freight railroads in implementing the technology.

 According to the APTA report, by the end of 2016, 30 percent of passenger rail locomotives and cab cars had PTC technology installed and 50 percent of PTC radio towers were erected.
 Meanwhile, 23 percent of commuter railroad route miles have either fully operational PTC or full demonstration PTC.